LyuLumos/Weekly-Report-Generator/README.md

   --account_name ACCOUNT_NAME
                         GitHub account name
   --user_name USER_NAME
-                        The name displayed on Github --token TOKEN         Your personal token
+                        The name displayed on GitHub --token TOKEN         Your personal token
   --days DAYS           The time range of your contributions --endpoint ENDPOINT   The GitHub GraphQL endpoint